Reading time: 6 min.

 Dr Ahmad Moussa (FRCS)

-Updated on January 25, 2024
+Updated on October 20, 2024

 Table of Contents

-How does Minoxidil shampoo work
+How does Minoxidil shampoo work?

-It is understood that Minoxidil works as a vasodilator, widening the blood vessels and increasing circulation to the scalp.
+Minoxidil works as a vasodilator, widening the blood vessels and increasing circulation to the scalp.
 This stimulates hair growth by allowing more blood flow to the hair follicles [2].
 When this hair loss treatment is added to shampoo, the individual can wash their hair and expose their scalp to Minoxidil simultaneously.

 How quickly does Minoxidil shampoo work?

-Research into topical Minoxidil, foams, and solutions states that the medication starts working after around 2 months and results are seen at 4 months, however, this refers to dosages such as 2% Minoxidil and 5% Minoxidil [2].
+There is limited research regarding how quickly Minoxidil shampoo for hair loss works.
+Research into topical Minoxidil, foams, and solutions states that the medication starts working after around 2 months and results are seen from around 4 months [4].

 Which shampoos contain Minoxidil?

-Foligain shampoo to treat hair loss
+Foligain shampoo

-• Step 1: In the shower or bath, wet your hair.
+Step 1: In the shower or bath, wet your hair.

-• Step 3: Massage the shampoo into your hair and scalp for 2 minutes.
+Step 3: Massage the shampoo into your hair and scalp for 2 minutes.

-• Step 4: Allow the solution to sit on your hair and scalp for an additional 4 minutes, as this will give the Minoxidil time to work.
+Step 4: Allow the solution to sit on your hair and scalp for an additional 4 minutes, as this will give the Minoxidil time to work.

 Minoxidil shampoo alternatives